Skip to content

 if initial_r_order is None:

-# set r-order by running RSL-D
+# Set r-order by running RSL-D

-rol_init = ROLInitializer(self.ci_test)
+rol_init = _RSLDiamondFree(self.ci_test, self.find_markov_boundary_matrix)

-initial_r_order = rol_init.learn_and_get_r_order(self.data)
+initial_r_order = rol_init.learn_and_get_skeleton(self.data, return_r_order=True)

-# find the best r-order and then learn the skeleton using it
+# Find the best r-order and then learn the skeleton using it

 curr_r_order = np.copy(initial_r_order)